klamma/ar-for-eu-book/_chapters/chapters/dialogueunderstanding.md

 **Step 5.1.** Open the Unity file.

-**Note:** if there are lots of warnings and errors on the Console, please click Clear button.
+**Note:** if there are lots of warnings and errors on the Console, please click *Clear button*.

 **Step 5.2**.
-Click on WatsonServices on Hierarchy widow, and open the "_scripts" file on Project window.
+Click on *WatsonServices* on Hierarchy window, and open the "_scripts" file on Project window.
 Dialogue Services is the script of DialogueService, and it also links to Watson assistant.
 Speech Input Service is the script of SpeechInputServices, it links to Speech to Text service, and Speechoutput links to Text to Speech service in IBM Watson, that is applied to create a spoken sound version of the text.
 Please double-click on the three services in Visual Studio.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/dialogue_understanding/Step%205.2.png" style="align:left; width: 60%; height: 60%; border: 15px solid;